avimehenwal/mydocs/content/lifestyle/innerengineering.md

 <TagLinks />

+> Process of life

 Philosophy
 :  is the study of general and fundamental questions about existence, knowledge, values, reason, mind, and language.
 Such questions are often posed as problems to be studied or resolved.
 The term was probably coined by Pythagoras.
 Wikipedia

 Chant
 : A chant is the iterative speaking or singing of words or sounds, often primarily on one or two main pitches called reciting tones

+> Either do something good to yourself or to 10 people around you, else life is no good
+> Who you are will find expression in everything you do

+* What other have said, theories?
+Either believe it and get confident or dont believe them and get confused.
+Joyful confusion is not bad, but it makes most of us miserable
+* Come to terms with your ignorance, natural reaction is to pay more attention

 ## Path Of Spirituality